-- To inform a position so that: - Removal of safeguards will increase the risk of loss to an unacceptable level - Adding any safeguards would make the security system too expensive/bureaucratic - ... and therefore it is a means by which expenditure on security and contingency can be justified
+- To inform a proper balance of safeguards against risk of failing to meet business objectives. - Inform a position so that: - Removal of safeguards will increase the risk of loss to an unacceptable level - Adding any safeguards would make the security system too expensive/bureaucratic - ... and therefore it is a means by which expenditure on security and contingency can be justified